Staff from new private providers will not be vetted before starting work in probation hostels – the Tories are gambling with public safety.

 “With this dangerous experiment, ministers are gambling with public safety.”

 Privatising probation hostels is just another example of the Tories gambling with public services for ideological ends.
 Are the risks to public safety and potential effect on re-offending rates really worth the risk?Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.